Mission and Strategy

 The minor has also created opportunities to become more engaged in international exchange programs, establishing links to master programs and potentially becoming engaged in executive education.

-CFIA has connected diverse societal partners and has laid a strong foundation for a global frugal innovation network, including partners such as What Design Can Do, Seed2Feed Foundation and EADI.
+CFIA has connected diverse societal partners and has laid a strong foundation for a global frugal innovation network, including partners such as EADI and Phillips.
 A key example has been our Water and Health consortium in East Africa, connecting academics, African entrepreneurs and three Dutch companies in the 'Water' and 'Health' Top Sectors.

 CFIA aims to further strengthen, diversify and expand this network.
 Through our projects and engagement activities academics, we work together with students, policy makers, businesses & NGOs to increasingly incorporate frugal innovation into their daily operations and longer-term strategies.